spacemeat/humon/README.md

 ### Installation
 If you're just using Humon files with some application you've installed, you don't need to do anything.
 However, the project contains a directory called `vscode/humon-lang` which contains a TextMate colorizer for VS Code.
 You can copy the `humon-lang` directory into your `~/.vscode/extensions` directory, and VS Code will make files with a ".hu" extension a bit more colorful.

-Building Humon in Linux is easy enough, but you need to have Python3 installed.
+Building Humon in Linux is easy enough, but you need to have Python3.7.5 or newer installed.
 Starting from the Humon project directory, you can build the binaries with gcc:

     ~/src/humon$ ./build-linux.py